WyoTech

-WyoTech, formerly known as Wyoming Technical Institute, is a for-profit, technical college founded in Laramie, Wyoming in 1966.
-WyoTech provides training programs that prepare students for careers as technicians in the automotive and diesel industry.
+WyoTech, Wyoming Technical Institute, is a private for-profit technical college in Laramie, Wyoming, United States.
+It was founded in 1966.
+WyoTech provides 3 core programs and 6 specialty programs which prepare students for careers as technicians in the automotive and diesel industry.

 In July 2018, WyoTech was purchased from Zenith Education Group by a team of Wyoming locals, including former WyoTech president, Jim Mathis.

 As of November 2018, the Laramie campus is the only location where classes are available.

 History

 Founding

 WyoTech was founded in 1966 as an automotive-themed school, offering programs in automotive repair.
 The first class in Laramie had 22 students, and its classes were housed in a 9,000 square foot building.

 Purchase and growth

 Corinthian Colleges purchased Wyo-tech Acquisition Corporation on July 1, 2002, for $84.4 million in cash, which was 9.5 times EBITDA.
 At that point, there were two WyoTech campuses: One in Laramie, Wyoming, and a facility being constructed in Blairsville, Pennsylvania.
 The cohort default rate for WyoTech was 7.2 in 1998 and 5.0% in 1999.

 By August 2004, WyoTech had seven sites, adding campuses in Boston (August 2003), Fremont, California (August 2003), Sacramento (January 2004), Oakland (March 2004), and Daytona Beach (August 2004).
 The Daytona campus offered programs to prepare students for jobs as motorcycle, marine, and personal watercraft technicians.

 As of July 2018, the only operating WyoTech campus is located in Laramie, Wyoming.
+November 19, 2022, WyoTech added a 90,000 square feet expansion.